seahrh/package_demo.py/README.md

 To provide public parts of the API as a set of attributes that are **available on the top-level package**.
-This will allow API users to import directly from the top-level package instead of the subpackage.
+Users can import directly from the top-level package instead of the subpackage.
-This ensures that users' code will continue to work even if the internal organization of the API changes.
+This ensures that users' code continues to work even if the internal organization of the API changes.

 ## How to export API